yiziz/docs/docs/index.md

   - title: 🚀 It's fast... no, really!
     details: What else is there to say really, when AEM Vite is running, you wouldn't even know.
-footer: Apache 2.0 Licensed | Copyright © 2021-present Chris Shaw.
-Vite wording and logos are property of Evan You.
-Adobe and AEM wording and logos are property of Adobe Inc.
 ---